openseg-group/openseg.pytorch/README.md

 # openseg.pytorch

-This repository provides source code for OCNet, FastOCNet, DeepLabv3, PSPNet on Cityscapes, ADE20K and LIP benchmarks
+This repository provides source code for OCNet, FastOCNet, DeepLabv3, PSPNet on Cityscapes, ADE20K and LIP benchmarks.

+We will release all the check-points and training log for the below experiments.

 ## Performances with openseg.pytorch